carlosjhr64/thesis/INTRODUCTION.md

 In this paper I minimize the uncertainties of the simple harmonic oscillator.
 I show that with the proper distribution of energy eigen-states centered about a given average energy,
-I can have all relative uncertainties vanish at the large scale limtit, as guaranteed by the correspondence principle.
+I can have all relative uncertainties vanish at the large scale limit, as guaranteed by the correspondence principle.

 I think my test of Quantum Mechanics is interesting.